PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 ## Those transitions 😍

 Transitions in Svelte are basically animations to be run when some DOM is created or destroyed.
 This is nearly impossible to do in P/React without relying on external libraries like Framer Motion.
-But in Svelte, this is in-built, and extremelyyyyyyy easy to do.
+But in Svelte, this is in-built and extremelyyyyyyy easy to do.

 So, ofc, I put in transitions everywhere I could.
 Earlier, when you opened/closed any app, there was no transition.
 Now, when you close a window, it collapses into itself while closing, giving an awesome transition.